amitkml/Serverless-Learning-Notes/aws-bigdata/readme.md

 - [Chartio](https://chartio.com/) is a commercial business intelligence (BI) service.
 Chartio enables every member (including non-engineers!) in the company to create, edit, and refine beautiful dashboards with minimal effort.
 - Because Chartio supports various data sources such as Amazon RDS (MySQL, PostgreSQL), Presto, PipelineDB, [Amazon Redshift](https://aws.amazon.com/redshift/), and [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) (successor to Amazon Elasticsearch Service), you can start using it easily.

+# AWS Big Data Specialty - Storage

+### Learning Objectives

+- Recognize and explain big data access and retrieval patterns.
+- Recognize and explain appropriate data structure and storage formats.
+- Recognize and explain the operational characteristics of a Big Data storage solution.

+## DynamoDB

 # References